Ivica Rimanić: Career

 In 1992 Rimanić started coaching Austrian women's club Hypo Niederösterreich.
 In his first season with the club he won both domestic titles and the last edition of the European Champions Cup.
 The next season Rimanić secured the domestic titles with his club again and won the first edition of the EHF Champions League.
 The 1994–95 season went the same but in 1995-96 Hypo lost to RK Podravka Koprivnica in the EHF Champions League final.

 In 1995 Rimanić became the head coach of Austria women's national handball team.
 With the team he won the first medal in Austria handball history, bronze medal from 1996 European Women's Handball Championship.

 Rimanić spent two seasons with Croatian women's handball powerhouse Podravka Koprivnica.
 In the first season he won both domestic titles and got to the quarter-final of the EHF Champions League the next season the club reached the semi-final.

-At one point in 1997 he was the head coach of the Norway men's national team.
+In 1997 he was appointed as the interim head coach of the Norway men's national team, after Harald Madsen had withdrawn due to health concerns.

 Rimanić coached Kuwait SC from 1999 to 2001, being runner up in the league for both seasons.

 In 2001 Rimanić returned to Norway where he coached the women's side of Nordstrand IF for four years.
 He won the Cup three times and the league once.

 From 2006 to 2008 Rimanić was the head coach of men's Japan men's national handball team.
 From 2009 to 2011 he was the head coach of the Slovenia women's national handball team.